The Ripples and the Tsunami

 Services are being encouraged to learn from other systems.
 Traditionally the NHS is reluctant to adopt solutions developed elsewhere in the system.
 There is a tendency to adopt a ‘not invented here’ mentality and to justify it based on service differences, rather than looking to see the similarities.

-Surely pharma is uniquely placed to support this process, with the in-depth knowledge that our field-based teams have on services?
+Surely pharma marketing is uniquely placed to support this process, with the in-depth knowledge that our field-based teams have on services?
 Perhaps at this juncture, if we approach it in the right way, we will find a receptive audience desperate for any help they can get in dealing with the post Covid-19 tsunami.